WELCOME!

 EVENT HORIZON (1997).
 Director: Paul Anderson.

 It's the year 2047 and the spaceship Lewis and Clark has gone off to find out what happened to the deep space research vessel, the Event Horizon, which disappeared seven years before, past Neptune.
 Now they are receiving signals from the ship, which turns out not to have been a research vessel, but the site of a secret government project attempting a kind of faster-than-light speed which employs gravity cores and manufactured black holes.
 What really matters to the fascinated viewer of course is the fact that the Event Horizon went somewhere and has come back with its crew missing and the ship turned into some kind of hateful living organism.
 As the crew of the Lewis and Clark try to find out what became of the Event Horizon crew, they experience terrible hallucinations, and one poor fellow (Jack Noseworthy) has a harrowing experience in an airlock.
-Laurence Fishburne is Captain Miller; Sam Neill is Dr. Miller, who is taken over by the evil of the ship; and Kathleen Quinlan (who is terrific) is medical technician Peters.
+Laurence Fishburne is Captain Miller; Sam Neill is Dr. Weir, who is taken over by the evil of the ship; and Kathleen Quinlan (who is terrific) is medical technician Peters.
 The movie has perhaps too many climaxes, but it is a very interesting and creepy combination of science fiction and the supernatural with an excellent premise.
 Good special effects.

 Verdict: Stay out of the airlock! ***.

-0 comments:
+No comments: